wilsonliaows/docs/recipes/steps.md

 ## Repeat step
 When working with a list of items (e.g. a list of invoice line items), you may need to carry out a set of actions for every item in the list.
 The repeat step helps you do that.
 Actions indented within a repeat block will be carried out for all items in the list.

 The input to the repeat step is a list.
-Actions within a repeat block should  use data output by the **Foreach** datatree.
+Actions within a repeat block should use data output from the **Repeat** step's datatree.
 This ensures that every item in the list is processed.

 ### Example: Repeat
 Refer to the example scenario of syncing Salesforce accounts (using the batch trigger) to Zendesk as organizations.